Filing Bankruptcy from Outside the United States

 But there are some restrictions

 For us to help, you first need to have your "principal assets in the United States" located in Maryland for at least 91 days before you file.
-And you need to come back to the United States for the Meeting of Creditors.
+And although pre-Covid you needed to come back to the United States for the Meeting of Creditors, right now all Meetings are being conducted via Zoom.
 There are some other requirements.
 But there is no requirement in the Bankruptcy Code that you live or work in the US or even be a US citizen to file for bankruptcy in the US.

 You just need to take advantage of the benefits of filing.

-We have filed many cases for people living outside the United States.
+We have filed many cases for people living outside the United States, and brought the first reported lawsuit in Maryland establishing their right to do so.
 We know what's required, and what the Court wants to see.
-Most bankruptcy attorneys won't handle a "foreign bankruptcy."
-We will.
+Most bankruptcy attorneys don't know how to handle a "foreign bankruptcy."
+We do.